 If you have extended Jikes RVM and would like to contribute your extension back to the community, please use the patch tracker to submit your contribution.
-Please include the following:
+If you do not want to create an account on the patch tracker, you can also send your patches to the core mailing list.
+Please include the following in both cases:

-- Your contribution in the form of patches or bundles (see below)
+- Your contribution in the form of patches (see below)

 - The appropriate Statement of Origin (see below)